cekkr/riccardo_transform/README.md

 # Riccardo's transform
-A "Fourier" transform made by me
+A "Fourier" transform made by me.

 After a week of intense work, this evening I decided to relax a bit (in my own way).
 I don't know why I decided to try to create my own Fuorier transform without any mathematical knowledge but just following my intuition (and GeoGebra).
 As naive as I am, this is the result after 4 hours of work: